marck001/Customer-Management-System/README.md

 # University-Management-System
-Some kind of University Management System in Java
+Some kind of Customer Management System in Python